reanahub/reana-cluster/docs/gettingstarted.rst

       (reana) $ pip install reana-cluster

-9. Instantiate REANA cluster:
+9. Instantiate REANA cluster using CVMFS and CEPHFS:

-   Edit ``reana-cluster.yaml`` adding the ``cephfs_monitors`` obtained
+   Edit ``reana_cluster/backends/kubernetes/templates/persistentvolumeclaims/ceph.yaml``
-   in the step 5 and instatiate the cluster.
+   and set ``spec.recources.requests.storage`` to the size you want the CEPHFS shared volume to be.

    .. code-block:: console

-      (reana) $ reana-cluster -f reana-cluster.yaml --cephfs init
+      (reana) $ reana-cluster -f reana-cluster.yaml --cvmfs --cephfs init

-9. Make REANA accessible from outside:
+10. Test that REANA can be accessed by its domain name:

    .. code-block:: console